-The Treasury Department reports that \$3.5 billion in Afghanistan central bank assets have been transferred to the Fund for the Afghan People's (Afghan Fund) account at the Bank for International Settlements in Switzerland.
+The Treasury Department reports that \$3.5 billion in Afghanistan central bank assets have been transferred to the Fund for the Afghan People's (Afghan Fund) account at the Bank for International Settlements in Switzerland.58

-Announced on September 14, the Afghan Fund is incorporated as a Swiss charitable foundation that aims to protect, preserve, and make targeted disbursements of Afghan central bank reserves to help provide greater stability
+Announced on September 14, the Afghan Fund is incorporated as a Swiss charitable foundation that aims to protect, preserve, and make targeted disbursements of Afghan central bank reserves to help provide greater stability to the Afghan economy and ultimately work to alleviate the worst effects of the humanitarian crisis.59 According to State, the Fund is "explicitly not intended to make humanitarian disbursements."60

 The \$3.5 billion is part of \$7 billion in assets that Da Afghanistan Bank (DAB), Afghanistan's central bank, had deposited in the United States prior to the Taliban takeover of Afghanistan in August 2021.
 On February 11, 2022, President Joseph R. Biden blocked the DAB assets in response to a writ of execution issued on September 13, 2021, by victims of the 9/11 attacks who had earlier won a judgment against the Taliban for more than \$7 billion.
 The writ of execution was issued in an attempt to seize the assets, most of which were on deposit with the Federal Reserve Bank of New York.
 The effect of Executive Order (E.O.)
 14064 was to preserve the DAB assets until several complex legal issues could be resolved in court.
 In a Statement of Interest filed in court on the same day the President signed E.O.
 14064, the United States stated that it intended to reserve \$3.5 billion of the \$7 billion "for the benefit of the Afghan people" and would leave it to the court to decide whether the other \$3.5 billion could be used to compensate 9/11 victims.
-The ultimate disposition of these assets remains subject to court decision.
+The ultimate disposition of these assets remains subject to court decision.61

-Approximately \$2 billion in Afghan central bank assets held in Europe and the United Arab Emirates may also end up in the Fund.
-62
+Approximately \$2 billion in Afghan central bank assets held in Europe and the United Arab Emirates may also end up in the Fund.62

 Treasury said that it is unaware of any transfer of U.S. government funds to the Afghan Fund, or any plans for such a transfer.
-The Bank for International Settlements is considered "an established international financial organization that provides a range of financial services, including banking services to central banks, monetary authorities, and international financial institutions."
+The Bank for International Settlements is considered "an established international financial organization that provides a range of financial services, including banking services to central banks, monetary authorities, and international financial institutions."63

 The Taliban are not involved in the Afghan Fund or the management of its assets and have protested its creation.
+64